limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 Awesome.
 We have an injection point.
 Time-based blind SQLi as the name suggests is pretty time-consuming for enumeration because the technique is a lot like fishing - `sqlmap` throws out a bait and waits for a fish to bite to ascertain its existence.

-Moving on, we can enumerate the tables with `--tables` like so.
+Moving on, we can enumerate the tables.

 ```
 # sqlmap --level=3 --proxy=http://192.168.30.4:31337 --data="user=admin&pass=admin" --url=http://pinkys-palace:8080/littlesecrets-main/login.php --tables